Tierion/now-boltwall/README.md

 Read more about how `boltwall` works and how you can use `boltwall` directly as a middleware in your own `expressjs` application [here](https://github.com/Tierion/boltwall)

+## Troubleshooting

+If you get an error from Zeit, you'll want to log in to your [Zeit dashboard](https://zeit.co) and check the logs for your deployment.

+### `ReferenceError: BigInt is not defined`

+If you see this in your Zeit logs then you need to make sure you added an `engines` field to your deployment's package.json and set the minimum node version to `>0.10.0`.
+See the package.json in the `example` directory for an example.